farisachugthai/dynamic_ipython/docs/source/sphinxext.rst

 The embedded interpreter supports some limited markup.
 For example, you can put comments in your IPython sessions, which are reported verbatim.
-There are some handy "pseudo-decorators" that let you doctest the output.
+There are some handy "pseudo-decorators" that let you wrap a function with ``@doctest`` and utilize the :mod:`doctest` module on the output.
 The inputs are fed to an embedded IPython session and the outputs are inserted into your documentation automatically.

 If the output in your doc and the output from the embedded shell don't